owulveryck/blog/content/post/from-cli-to-microservice.md

 }
 {{</ highlight >}}

-All the job of capturing stdout and stderr is done within the wrapper function (This solution has been found on [stackoverflow](https://stackoverflow.com/questions/10473800/in-go-how-do-i-capture-stdout-of-a-function-into-a-string):
+All the job of capturing stdout and stderr is done within the wrapper function (This solution has been found on [StackOverflow](https://stackoverflow.com/questions/10473800/in-go-how-do-i-capture-stdout-of-a-function-into-a-string):

-* first we save the standard `stdout` and `stderr`
+* first, we backup the standard `stdout` and `stderr`
-* we create two times, two file descriptor linked with a pipe (one for stdout and one for stderr)
+* then, we create two times, two file descriptor linked with a pipe (one for stdout and one for stderr)
-* we assing the standard `stdout` and `stderr` to the intput of the pipe.
-From now on, every interaction will be written to the pipe and will be received into the variable decalred as output of the pipe
+* we assign the standard `stdout` and `stderr` to the input of the pipe.
+From now on, every interaction will be written to the pipe and will be received into the variable declared as output of the pipe
-* then we actualy execute the function (the business logic)
+* then, we actually execute the function (the business logic)
 * we get the content of the output and save it to variable
 * and then we restore stdout and stderr